Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 Infrastructural services refer to where and how applications are hosted, how data (including backups) is stored and secured, and how it's delivered.

-Again, the choice of provider and how the application is integrated with it influences the cost.
+Again, the choice of provider and how the application is integrated influences the cost.

-Support and application maintenance aren't often included in the cost of the application.
-This is a big mistake because the choice of an application provider after its publication can cause many financial surprises.
+Support and application maintenance aren't often included in the application's cost.
+This is a big mistake because choosing an application provider after its publication can cause many financial surprises.

-Planning for such occurrences and including them in the cost estimate makes it possible to plan the costs associated with mobile applications rationally.
+Planning for such occurrences and including them in the cost estimate makes it possible to plan the mobile app development costs rationally.

-It's also worth remembering that design and technology decisions never have a short-term impact but rather long-term consequences that make themselves known from the first days after the release of a mobile app.
+It's also worth remembering that design and technology decisions never have a short-term impact but long-term consequences that become apparent within days of a mobile app's release.

-This is a very expensive relationship, and it's something to be aware of.
+This is a costly relationship and something to be aware of.

 How does the life cycle of a mobile app affect its cost?

-A common mistake made during the budgeting of a mobile application is not considering the costs associated with its natural life cycle.
+A common mistake when budgeting for a mobile application is not considering the costs associated with its natural life cycle.

 As mentioned in previous paragraphs, it includes its programming, implementation, and maintenance costs.

-A development diagram of a finished product, according to Karl Weigers.
+Graphic with a development diagram of a finished product, according to Karl Weigers

 Every application generates profits, but it also creates costs, and they certainly don't end when the last line of code is written.